ryanloutos/WashU-Bears-Baseball-Website/README.md

 WashU-Bears-Baseball-Website
 Collaborators: Ryan Loutos, Mitchell Black (with some help from Kenny Dorian and Brian Hall)

-By Sat 2/15 For Matchups:
-- Add "notes" option to pitch table
-- Add "roll_through" and "short_set" option to pitch table
-- Integrate the two things above into pitch tracker

 By Sat 2/22 For Hendrix:
 - Add all of Hendrix batters and pitchers to Opponent/Pitcher/Batter tables
 - Make sure pitch tracking is ready to track opponents